What is UX design and why is it crucial for a website's success?

 Who is involved in UX design?

-UX designers are specialists responsible for conceptualizing, creating, and optimizing user experience within digital products such as websites, mobile applications, or software solutions.
-Their task is to understand user needs, identify problems, and offer effective, intuitive, and functional solutions.
+The UX designer is the expert responsible for designing, creating, and optimizing the user experience within digital products such as websites, mobile applications, or software solutions.
+Their task is to understand user needs, identify problems, and offer efficient, intuitive, and functional solutions.

 A successful UX designer combines knowledge of user psychology, human-computer interaction (HCI), research methods, interface design, and usability testing.
-In practice, this means they simultaneously use analytical thinking for data interpretation, as well as creativity for finding innovative solutions that streamline the user journey.
+In practice, this means that they simultaneously use analytical thinking to interpret data while also employing creativity to find innovative solutions that facilitate the user journey.

-UX designers often collaborate with UI designers, developers, researchers, and product managers, making them a key part of the team developing the digital product from idea to implementation.
+UX designers often collaborate with UI designers, developers, researchers, and product managers, forming a key part of the team that develops the digital product from concept to implementation.

 UX vs UI design: What is the difference?

-Although the terms UX design and UI design are often used synonymously, they refer to two different but interrelated disciplines in the process of developing a digital product.
+Although the terms UX design and UI design are often used as synonyms, they refer to two distinct but interrelated disciplines in the process of developing a digital product.

 UX design (User Experience) focuses on structure, functionality, and the overall user experience.
-It encompasses researching user needs, defining user flows, creating prototypes, and usability testing.
+It encompasses researching user needs, defining user flows, creating prototypes, and testing usability.
 The UX designer asks: What does the user want to achieve?
-How can we enable them to do this quickly, easily, and without frustration?
+How can we enable them to do it quickly, easily, and without frustration?

-UI design (User Interface) pertains to the visual appearance and feel of the user interface.
-It includes colors, typography, buttons, layout of elements, animations, and everything the user sees and directly interacts with.
-The goal of UI design is to ensure everything looks attractive, clear, and consistent.
+UI design (User Interface) refers to the visual appearance and feel of the user interface.
+This includes colors, typography, buttons, layout of elements, animations, and everything that the user sees and interacts with directly.
+The goal of UI design is to ensure that everything looks attractive, clear, and consistent.

-We can say that UI design is part of the UX process – while UX builds the structure and logic, UI shapes the way that structure "looks and feels".
-A successful digital product requires both approaches to be aligned: UX lays the foundation, while UI gives it shape and color.
+We can say that UI design is part of the UX process - while UX builds the structure and logic, UI shapes how that structure "looks and feels".
+A successful digital product requires both approaches to be aligned: UX sets the foundation, while UI gives it shape and color.

 Where is UX design used?

-Although UX design is most often associated with the IT industry, its application has today expanded far beyond the boundaries of technology.
-The principles of user experience have become crucial in many sectors, including:
+Although UX design is most commonly associated with the IT industry, its application has today expanded far beyond the boundaries of technology.
+The principles of user experience have become critical in many sectors, including:

-E-commerce – where well-designed experiences directly impact sales and user retention.
+E-commerce - where a well-designed experience directly impacts sales and user retention.

-Banking and fintech – where users expect fast, secure, and intuitive management of finances.
+Banking and fintech - where users expect quick, secure, and intuitive management of finances.

 Tourism and hospitality - where clarity of information and ease of booking are key to user satisfaction.